Principal bundles under reductive groups: Groupoids and pregroupoids

+\begin{rem} In what follows, $\sC$ will be the category of schemes over some base $S$.
+Any morphism $S \to S'$ defines by composition a functor, which preserves fibre products, from $\sC$ to the category $\sC'$ of schemes over $S'$.
+A pregroupoid $H$ in $\sC$ may thus also be regarded as a pregroupoid in $\sC'$.
+Most of the notions defined above are independent of whether $H$ is regarded as a pregroupoid in $\sC$ or $\sC'$, as are the notion of $H$\nd module, and the pullback and push forward functors defined below.
+The main exceptions are the final pregroupoid $[X]$ over $X$, and the notion of transitive groupoid defined in Section~\ref{s:transgrpd} below. \end{rem}

+\emph{For the rest of this section we fix a scheme $S$, and pregroupoids and groupoids will, unless otherwise stated, be in the category of schemes over $S$}.

-Suppose now that $\sC$ is the category of schemes over a scheme $S$.
-Let $H$ be a pregroupoid over $X$ in $\sC$.
-Then an $H$\nd object will also be called an \emph{$H$\nd scheme}.
-By an \emph{$H$\nd subscheme} of an $H$\nd scheme $X'$ we mean a subscheme $X''$ of $X$ such that the action of $H$ on $X'$ restricts to an action of $H$ on $X''$.
-Such an $X''$ has a unique structure of $H$\nd scheme for which embedding is a morphism of $H$\nd schemes.
-An $H$\nd subscheme of $X'$ is the same as an $(H \times_X X')$\nd subscheme of the final $H \times_X X'$\nd scheme $X'$.
+Let $X$ be a scheme over $S$ and $H$ be a pregroupoid over $X$.
+An $H$\nd object will also be called an \emph{$H$\nd scheme}.
+An $H$\nd scheme will be called affine, finite, etc.\ if it is so as a scheme over $X$.
+By an \emph{$H$\nd subscheme} of an $H$\nd scheme $X'$ we mean a subscheme $X''$ of $X'$ such that the action $d_1{}\!^*X' \iso d_0{}\!^*X'$ of $H$ on $X'$ restricts to an isomorphism $d_1{}\!^*X'' \iso d_0{}\!^*X''$.
+This isomorphism is an action of $H$ on $X''$, and is the unique such action for which embedding is a morphism of $H$\nd schemes.
+An $H$\nd subscheme of $X'$ is the same as an $(H \times_X X')$\nd subscheme of the final $(H \times_X X')$\nd scheme $X'$.

+Let $S'$ be a scheme over $S$.
+Then the base extension functor $(-)_{S'}$ from schemes over $S$ to schemes over $S'$ preserves finite limits.
+To any pregroupoid (resp.\ groupoid) $H$ over $X$ there is associated a pregroupoid (resp.\ groupoid) $H_{S'}$ over $X_{S'}$ in the category of schemes over $S'$, and to any $H$\nd scheme $X'$ an $H_{S'}$\nd scheme $X'{}\!_{S'}$.

 Let $K$ be a groupoid over $X$.
 By a \emph{subgroupoid of $K$} we mean a subscheme $K'$ of $K$ such the composite of any two composable points of $K'$ lies in $K'$, the identities of $K$ lie in $K'$, and the inverse of any point of $K'$ lies in $K'$.
 Such a $K'$ has a unique structure of groupoid over $X$ for which the embedding is a morphism of groupoids over $X$.
-The inverse image of the diagonal $X$ of $X \times_S X$ under the morphism $(d_0,d_1)$ from $K$ to $X \times_S X$ is a subgroupoid
+The equaliser of $d_0,d_1:K \to X$ is a subgroupoid